 Anyone traveling to Hawaiʻi—both residents and visitors—from out-of-state through Oct.
 14, 2020 are subject to a mandatory 14-day self-quarantine.
 The mandate applies to all arrivals at state airports, including private and commercial aircrafts.
 Violating the order is a criminal offense and subject to a fine up to $5,000 and/or a year in jail.

-Starting June 16, the 14-day mandatory self-quarantine for interisland travel that was previously lifted will be reinstated through Sept.
+Starting Aug.
+11, the 14-day mandatory self-quarantine for interisland travel that was previously lifted will be reinstated through Sept.
 30. The state Department of Transportation will require thermal screening at the airport for everyone traveling between islands.
 It will also require travelers to fill out a new form that will ask for health-related information to help the state in tracking and responding to new COVID-19 cases.
 Travelers with a temperature higher than 100.4 degrees will not be allowed to board their flights.

 How to Self-Quarantine: